-Trial Title A phase 4 randomised placebo-controlled clinical trial of fenofibrate to prevent progression of non-proliferative retinopathy in diabetes Internal ref. no. (or short title) LENS: Lowering Events in Non-proliferative retinopathy in Scotland Clinical Phase 4 Trial Design Randomised double-blind placebo-controlled trial Trial Participants Adult participants with diabetes and observable retinopathy Planned Sample Size At least 1,060 participants (approximately 530 on fenofibrate tablets and 530 on placebo tablets) Treatment duration At least 4 years' median duration Follow-up duration At least 4 years' median duration Planned Trial Period 6 years Primary research objective To estimate the effect of allocation to fenofibrate versus placebo on progression to the composite primary outcome of clinically significant diabetic retinopathy (DR) or any of the following treatments for DR: retinal laser therapy, vitrectomy or intra- vitreal injection Secondary research objectives To estimate the effect of allocation to fenofibrate versus placebo on: The composite primary outcome in various subgroups Individual components of the composite primary outcome Any progression of DR across the Scottish Diabetic Retinal Screening (DRS) grading scale Visual acuity Hard exudates by the macula Macular oedema Visual function and quality of life To evaluate the: Total cost to the health service (in terms of additional drug treatment and monitoring costs, and health care resource use over follow-up) Cost-effectiveness (in terms of incremental cost per QALY gained with fenofibrate versus placebo) Investigational Medicinal Product Fenofibrate Formulation, Dose, Route of Administration One 145mg nanoparticle fenofibrate tablet or matching placebo tablet daily (or one tablet every second day in the context of chronic kidney disease) taken orally
+Trial Title A phase 4 randomised placebo-controlled clinical trial of fenofibrate to prevent progression of non-proliferative retinopathy in diabetes Internal ref. no. (or short title) LENS: Lowering Events in Non-proliferative retinopathy in Scotland Clinical Phase 4 Trial Design Randomised double-blind placebo-controlled trial Trial Participants Adult participants with diabetes and observable retinopathy Planned Sample Size At least 1,060 participants (approximately 530 on fenofibrate tablets and 530 on placebo tablets) Follow-up duration At least 4-years after randomization of the median patient and at least 222 primary outcome events Planned Trial Period 6 years Primary research objective To estimate the effect of allocation to fenofibrate versus placebo or progression to the composite primary outcome of clinically significant diabetic retinopathy (DR) or any of the following treatments for DR: retinal laser therapy, vitrectomy or intra-vitreal injection objectives on: • The composite primary ou • Individual components of t • Any progression of DR act Screening (DRS) grading • Visual acuity • Hard exudates by the made • Macular oedema • Visual function and quality To evaluate the: • Total cost to the health se treatment and monitoring ouse over follow-up) • Cost-effectiveness (in term The composite primary outcome in various subgroups Individual components of the composite primary outcome Any progression of DR across the Scottish Diabetic Retinal Screening (DRS) grading scale Visual acuity Hard exudates by the macula Macular oedema Visual function and quality of life To evaluate the: Total cost to the health service (in terms of additional drug treatment and monitoring costs, and health care resource use over follow-up) Investigational Medicinal Product Fenofibrate Formulation, Dose, Route of Administration One 145mg nanoparticle fenofibrate tablet or matching placebo tablet daily (or one tablet every second day in the context of chronic kidney disease) taken orally